pinbo/getprimer/README.md

 # Changes
 - 01/01/2017 Added **getprimer2.py**, which looses the primer criteria but strengths the primer specific (2-base differences in the first 4 3'-termini bases or 5-base differences in the first 15 3'termini bases)
 - 01/04/2017 Added support for windows 7 users (but still need to use terminal either built-in or Cygwin)
+- 04/23/2017 Added support for MacOSX system; removed the option "-p" for script path.

 # Dependencies